Email: info@mtrolls.com

 8. Ellipticals

-5. MARKET RESEARCH AND ANALYSIS for Gym Business Plan
+5. Market Research and Analysis for Gym Business Plan

 1. What is your competitive advantage?
 For example, babysitting services, free coffee or soft drinks, or more fitness equipment.

-2. Marketing and sales forecasts
+2. Marketing and Sales Forecast.

-Below questions might be involved:
+Below questions maybe involved:

 iii.
 What is your market strategy?